Our Story

 Community Garden is created by Pastor Smith and members of the congregation.
 The ODU Ministry is started by Pastor Smith.

-2013 - On March 27th Pastor Smith was arrested on child pornography charges.
+2013 - On March 27th Pastor Smith was arrested.
 On April 5th Pastor Smith resigns as pastor.

 Rev. Daniel H Quiram, IIP 2013- 2014